saranpan/PoissonProcess/README.md

   <h3 align="center">Poisson Process</h3>

   <p align="center">
-    The guilded Jupyter notebook helps bring you an automate sense to create the poisson process
+    The guided Jupyter notebook helps bring you an automation sense of creating the poisson process
     <br>
     <a href="https://reponame/issues/new?template=bug.md">Report bug</a>
     ·